biocore/SitePainter/doc_source/tutorials/index.rst

     :align: center
     :width: 500px

-The user should navigate to the tutorial files again and should select either the principal coordinate file (:file:`hand_weighted_unifrac_pc.txt`) or the summarized taxonomy file (:file:`hand_otu_filtered_sep7_L3.txt`), which were produced by QIIME.
+The user should navigate to the tutorial files again and should select either the principal coordinate file (:file:`hand_weighted_unifrac_pc.txt`) or the summarized taxonomy file (:file:`hand_otu_table_phylum.txt`), which were produced by QIIME.
 For this tutorial, we will select and open the :file:`hand_weighted_unifrac_pc.txt` file.

 .. image:: ../images/open_hand_pc.png
     :align: center